OWASP/samm/v2.0/beta/g-strategy-metrics.md

 - Option 4

 #### Notes
-The goal here is to promote the metrics as well as the application secureity program.
+should also include organisational perspective + link to business priorities and regulatory compliance The goal here is to promote the metrics as well as the application security program.

 ## Maturity 2
 ### Activity